irisliucy/colorization-pytorch-simple-PSE/README.md

 This is a pytorch implementation of interactive colorization.
 These weights are in [Photoshop Elements 2020](http://video.tv.adobe.com/v/28291) and in [Photoshop Neural Filters](https://www.youtube.com/watch?v=iJs_nqu8P08).

 Download [caffemodel](https://adobe-my.sharepoint.com/personal/rizhang_adobe_com/_layouts/15/guestaccess.aspx?guestaccesstoken=%2FgYfjXcZyCI4LOa%2B%2FHQrNTIH7m6gZooZBvrmmEjmmjc%3D&docid=2_0c3194addb7254cceb54c4dcca53adc53&rev=1&e=M94V1G) into the `weights` directory.

-`caffemodel` is from our [SIGGRAPH 2017](https://richzhang.github.io/ideepcolor/) paper.
+It is from our [SIGGRAPH 2017](https://richzhang.github.io/ideepcolor/) paper.
 It was trained in caffe, with weights converted to pytorch.
 These are the weights in PSE 2020 and Neural Filters.

 ### "Migrant Mother" with automatic colorization